Danijel-Enoch/Danijel-Enoch/README.md

 ## About Me

-I'm [Your Name], a passionate Full-Stack Web3 Developer with expertise in a wide range of technologies, including Node.js, Nest.js, Next.js, Solidity, Rust, and TypeScript.
+I'm Enoch  Daniel A, a passionate Full-Stack Web3 Developer with expertise in a wide range of technologies, including Node.js, Nest.js, Next.js, Solidity, Rust, and TypeScript.
 I'm on a mission to revolutionize the digital landscape with blockchain technology, one project at a time.

 ## What I Do